 Clair Rowden is Reader in Musicology in the School of Music, Cardiff University.
 Her research deals mainly with opera and nineteenth-century France (especially Massenet), and she collaborated with Richard Langham Smith for the new edition of Carmen (Peters Edition).
-Recent publications include the co-edited volume (with Michela Niccolai) Musical Theatre in Europe 1830-1945 (Brepols, 2017), and the edited collection Performing Salome, Revealing Stories (Ashgate Interdisciplinary Studies in Opera, 2013).
+Recent publications include the monograph Opera and Parody in Paris, 1860-1900 (Brepols, 2020), and the co-edited volume (with Michela Niccolai) Musical Theatre in Europe 1830-1945 (Brepols, 2017).
 She has published widely on the critical reception of opera, stage production, dance, iconography and caricature.

 Richard Langham Smith

 Richard Langham Smith has published widely on French music, particularly on Debussy and Carmen.
 Professor at The Royal College of Music, he is co-author of the Cambridge Opera Handbook on Pelléas et Mélisande; a substantial contributor to the Overture Opera Guide to Carmen and the New Grove Dictionary of Opera.
 His reconstruction of Debussy’s ‘other’ opera, Rodrigue et Chimène is published in the Debussy Œuvres completes and his edition of Carmen, including much material from the staging manuals, is published by Peters Edition.

 Henry is a PhD student at Cardiff University School of Music.
 His thesis project is concerned with the formation and expression of identity in online music cultures.
 Henry has a strong interest in digital platforms and their relationship with musical practice and communities, as well as the role of musicology in an age of social media and viral content.